lynkeib/WebProjects/GO/README.md

 ## Init struct
 when initializing a new struct in multiple lines, need to put a common at teh end of the last line

+## Map
+keys and values have to be in the same type

+## Interfaces

+## Channels and Routines
+used for concurrency programming
+Routine == Process?

+## Literals
+equals to Lambda in Python